RobinDenz1/adjustedCurves/README.md

 More examples can be found in the documentation and the vignettes.

 ## Citation

-Please cite this R-Package using:
-MY PAPER
+Information on the correct citation of this package in general can be found by using `citation("adjustedCurves")`.

-You should also cite the paper describing the method you used.
-The respective literature can be found in the documentation.
+In addition, the relevant primary literature of the respective method should be cited.
+This can be found in the documentation of the method.

 ## License